Atlan4/Fnirsi1013D/README.md

 Fnirsi1013D
 Oscilloscope  FNIRSI1013D alternative opensource firmware

+PLEASE download GUIDE to firmvare and read manual. (download manual, loader 1.1.3 and lastest firmware)

 No one is responsible for anything, you do everything at your own risk.

 More information can be found in the manual.